• English

 A front wall prolapse or prolapsed bladder (cystocele) is a common condition where the bladder droops or drops from its position as it is no longer supported by the pelvic floor muscles.
 As the organ prolapses it begins to push into the front wall of the vagina, causing a noticeable and often painful bulge.
 To read more about bladder prolapses, visit the Types of Prolapse page.

-Is Bladder repair Surgery Right for You?
+Is Bladder Prolapse Surgery Right for You?

 What is the Best Surgery for Prolapsed Bladder?